a-oka-z/rtti.js/README.md

 [prevent-undefined]:  https://www.npmjs.com/package/prevent-undefined

- Basic Validators
+ Reference of Predefined Validators
 --------------------------------------------------------------------------------
-**vanilla-schema-validator** offers some basic validators as default.
-These validators are there only for your convenience; again, it is not mandatory to use them as long as the functions you offer are following the **vanilla-schema-validator**'s convention.
+**vanilla-schema-validator** offers a number of basic validators as default.

 Available validators are: